-If you’re an athlete, then you already know that working out has direct impacts on your body.
+If you’re an athlete, you already know that working out directly impacts your body.
 Now, on one side, aerobic exercises such as cycling, walking, jogging, and running can dramatically improve the quality of your sleep.

 On the other hand, sleep plays a pivotal role in giving your body the time to recover, converse its energy and repair/rebuild the torn muscles consumed during hard workout sessions.

-Lack of enough sleep can cause mild health consequences to office workers such as losing concentration and feeling moody at the workplace.
-When it comes to athletes who perform high-intensity workouts regularly, lack of enough sleep can cause not only mild but also severe health consequences.
+Lack of enough sleep can cause mild health consequences to office workers, such as losing concentration and feeling moody at the workplace.
+When it comes to athletes who perform high-intensity workouts regularly, lack of enough sleep can cause mild and severe health consequences.

 Now, the main purpose of these two systems is to create and spread key performance hormones such as testosterone and human growth hormone that increase after working out.
-In addition to that, these hormones help to regulate proper brain function meaning you won’t feel drowsy, depressed or confused during the day.
+In addition, these hormones help regulate proper brain function, meaning you won’t feel drowsy, depressed, or confused during the day.

 Finally, proper sleep increases protein synthesis and mobilizes free fatty acids that provide the body with enough energy to repair torn muscles broken down during high-intensity workouts.

 We’re all aware that working out burns calories.
-We’re also aware that metabolism is the amount of calories the body burns to stay active.
-Now, metabolism comprises of two main processes, which are the anabolism (build-up) and catabolism (break-up).
+We’re also aware that metabolism is the number of calories the body burns to stay active.
+Now, metabolism comprises two main processes: anabolism (build-up) and catabolism (break-up).

-When the first stage is through, the second phase begins which is the catabolism or break up stage.
+When the first stage is through, the second phase begins: the catabolism or break-up stage.
 In this phase, the body burns calories, which break down into energy used for fueling your aerobic exercises during high-intensity workouts.

 After working out, your body will again need some rest.
 Here, apart from promoting the anabolic phase, enough sleep, especially during the non-rapid eye movement sleep (nonREM), will give the body enough time to deal with damages done to the cells after the release of free radicals.

-So, to cut the long story short, adequate sleep promotes buildup of calories which can be used the body to promote intense workouts.
+So, to cut the long story short, adequate sleep promotes the buildup of calories which can be used by the body to promote intense workouts.

 Weight gain is one key factor that can generally affect your fitness.
 On the other hand, weight has a direct relationship with sleep.
-What this means is that the amount of sleep you get can directly influence your overall fitness.
+This means that the amount of sleep you get can directly influence your overall fitness.

 Although other factors such as genetics, health conditions, and depression can influence weight gain, sleepiness is among the leading factors that influence weight gain.
 If you’ve ever had a sleepless night, you’ll most likely be ravaged by hunger the following morning due to the release of certain appetite hormones.